Let’s face it, never has there been a period of time in America that’s this highly charged.

-You’re in a meeting and presenting to your team.
 You’ve spent countless hours researching and analyzing and believe your findings to be highly significant.
 A colleague gently points out that some additional assumptions could’ve been included and might provide greater insight.
 You feel your jaw clenching, muscles tightening, and the stomach-churning.
-You’re now triggered.

 Our brains when we're triggered